nathan-abraham/Python-Playground/README.md

 Python is one of the most notorius languages in the industry.
 Known for its flexibility and english-like syntax, Python serves as a great language for beginners.
-As beginners may not have adequate develop environments, Python Playground acts as a simple tool to get started with python.
+As beginners may not have adequate development environments, Python Playground acts as a simple tool to get started with python.

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Features

+ - Excellent code editing experience
+   - Powered by Monaco, the editor that powers VS Code
+ - Rich python intellisense and syntax highlighting
+   - Powered Python Language Server Protocol (LSP) implementation
+ - Containerized python runtime environments to bolster server security
+   - Powered by Docker
+ - Resizeable editor and output panes
+ - Built-in package manager to use the most cutting-edge `pip` packages
+ - Download code from brower directly into `.py` files
+ - Modern UI with a variety of light and dark themes

 ### Built With